Vannexs/Web-Dev-Assignment8/README.md

 ## Contributing

 This is a simple demonstration project.
 If you have suggestions or find issues, feel free to open an issue or propose changes if this were a collaborative project.

----

-Feel free to adapt this README to better suit any specific details or goals you have for the project!